geovedi/book-notes/2022/the-ransomware-hunting-team.notes.md

-# The Ransomware Hunting Team
+# The Ransomware Hunting Team: A Band of Misfits' Improbable Crusade to Save the World from Cybercrime
 Author: Renee Dudley, Daniel Golden

 ## Introduction: "Are You Indeed a Barbarian?"